senia-halla/ENSTTIC-DIGITAL-COMMUNICATION-TP-MATLAB/README.md

 The objectif of the parctical work is to :
 * Become familiar with the implementation of signal digitization in Matlab.
-* Types of codes online, the DSP, eye diagram, AWGN channel.
+* Types of line codes, the DSP, eye diagram, AWGN channel.
 * lowpass equivalent, analytical signal, representation vector of signals on an orthonormal basis, scalar product for vectors or functions/signals, Euclidean distance, optimal detection for an AWGN channel.

 Here you can found my solutions of the practical works, which includ :